JuFlajollet/project5-yoga-app/README.md

 #### Postman collection

-A Postman collection is available `ressources/postman/yoga.postman_collection.json`
+A Postman collection is available there: `ressources/postman/yoga.postman_collection.json`

-Import can be done by following the documentation:
+Import can be done by following this documentation:

 https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman

 #### MySQL

-SQL script for creating the schema is available `ressources/sql/script.sql`
+SQL script for creating the schema is available there: `ressources/sql/script.sql`

-By default the admin user account is:
-- login: yoga@studio.com
-- password: test!1234

 ### Global Setup